DamarTheMunginizer/Ames-Housing-Price-Estimator/README.md

 - **Year Built**: The year the house was built
 - **Full Bath**: Number of full size bathrooms in the house
-- **Garage Cars** Number of cars the garage can hold
 - **Year Remod/Add**: The improve quality of the house
 - **Garage Area**: Size of the garage in square feet
+- **Fireplaces** Number of fireplaces in the home

 Additionally, the dataset contains missing values and categorical variables, which had to be filled or drop at your own suggested decision.
+- Used the median to fill any missing numerical data and mode to fill any categorical data.

 ---

 ## Model Explanation
 #### Methods

-The model used in this project is a **Linear Regression** with **Lasso Regularization** to prevent overfitting and to improve the model's capability to generalize.
-Lasso regression was selected because it helps in selecting important variables.
+The model used in this project is a **Linear Regression** with **Log-Transformation** to help address the sked nature of the data.

 Steps involved(Key steps):

-- **Preprocessing**: Missing values were identified and filled, and categorical features were encoded.
+- **Preprocessing**: Missing values were identified and filled, and categorical features weere binarized if needed.
-- **Modeling**: Lasso regression was applied to predict house prices.
+- **Modeling**: Log-Transformaion was applied to predict house prices and then reverted back for the final prediction.
-- **Evaluation**: Model performance was assessed using various metrics like MSE and MAE.
+- **Evaluation**: Model performance was assessed using various metrics like R^2, MSE and MAE.
--

 ## Next Steps

 The following improvements and next steps can be considered to enhance the model:

 To improve the model, we can:
-1. **Tune the model**: Optimize the Lasso model by adjusting its parameters.
+1. **Tune the model**: Optimize the Linear Regression model by adjusting/ adding parameters.
 2. **Add more features**: Identify other relevant features that could enhance prediction accuracy.
 3. **Test with other models**: Experiment with algorithms like scaling and squaring to compare performance.

 ## Requirements
 To retrace my steps, ensure you have the following...